List on Bids44 →

 Pepperfry L-Shape Sectional Sofa Price Guide

-Note that specific variants, such as those with built-in storage, premium fabric upgrades, or solid wood frames, can command prices at the higher end of these ranges.
+Keep in mind that specific variants, such as those with integrated storage, premium fabric upgrades, or solid wood frames, can command prices at the higher end of these ranges.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Pepperfry L-Shape Sectional Sofa in 2026